Stephanie Andujar: Career

 In 2007, while attending Pace University, Stephanie auditioned for a role in Law & Order: SVU and booked her first role as Latrice Munez.
 She then auditioned for Push, which was being turned into a film directed by Lee Daniels.
-Andujar's role came when she played former heroin addict Rita Romero in the 2009 film Precious.
-She went on to play young Miss Rosa in Orange is the New Black Season 2.
+That story became the 2009 film Precious, and Andujar was cast as former heroin addict Rita Romero.
+She also played young Miss Rosa in Orange is the New Black Season 2.
 Hillary Busis of Entertainment Weekly raved about her performance and stated, "Stephanie Andujar, who plays Young Rosa, is mesmerizing, and I want her to star in a prequel spinoff called Portrait of the Prisoner as a Young Bank Robber."

-In 2016, Stephanie formed Andujar Productions with her family and produced a comedy web series "StephA: One Woman Show."
-The YouTube series showcases Stephanie's comedic range, as she plays 10+ characters who intertwine with each other.
+In 2016, Stephanie formed Andujar Productions with her family and produced a comedy web series "StephA: One Woman Show", playing over 10 characters.
 The show is based on Stephanie's life growing up in New York City and currently has 5 seasons.